arboleya/coffee-toaster/README.md

 	toaster -i existing-project

-Some of the same information (src, release) will be required -- answer<BR>
+Some of the same information (src, release and http folder) will be required,<BR>
-everything according to your project's structure.
+answer everything according to your project's structure.

-A 'toaster.coffee' file will be created inside it.
+A 'toaster.coffee' file will be created inside of it.

 ## When the magic happens